Skip to main content

 The Spanish Family Tree

-Let’s start with a look at the family tree, with a helpful diagram showing our relations.
+Let’s start with a look at the family tree, with a helpful diagram showing our family ties.
 The apple doesn’t fall far from the tree, after all (though that phrase may be more apt for talking about Spanish fruits and vegetables).

 Terms For Talking About Family In Spanish

-When you’re talking about family in Spanish, one important note to remember is that Spanish is a gendered language, meaning each noun is classified as either male or female.
+When you’re talking about family in Spanish, one important note to remember is that Spanish is a gendered language, meaning each noun is classified as either masculine or feminine.
 When you’re talking about family relationships in Spanish, you’re talking about people, so figuring out which gender to use is very straightforward; your sister is female (la hermana), and your brother is male (el hermano), for example.
-But when you’re talking about a group of people that includes males, Spanish defaults to the male gender, even if there’s only one male in the entire group.
+But when you’re talking about a group of people that includes men Spanish defaults to the masculine plural form, even if there’s only one man in the entire group.

 That means the word for “siblings” is los hermanos, unless the group of siblings is all female, in which case you’d use las hermanas.
 Same thing goes for los padres (“parents”), los hijos (“children”) and almost every other word on this list.
-It may be an antiquated linguistic rule that reinforces the patriarchy, but it’s the way Spanish speakers use their own language, so it’s worth remembering.
+It may be an antiquated linguistic rule that reinforces the patriarchy, but it’s still the norm in Spanish-speaking countries.

 family — la familia [la fah-MEE-lya]